Phil Spector: 1981–2009: Semi-hiatus

-He attempted to work with Céline Dion on her album Falling into You but fell out with her production team.
+Spector remained inactive throughout most of the 1980s, 1990s, and early 2000s.
+In early 1981, shortly after the death of John Lennon, he temporarily re-emerged to co-produce Yoko Ono's Season of Glass.
+He attempted to work with Céline Dion on her 1996 album Falling into You but fell out with her production team.
 His last released project was Silence Is Easy by Starsailor, in 2003.
 He was originally supposed to produce the entire album, but was fired owing to personal and creative differences.
 One of the two Spector-produced songs on the album, the title track, was a UK top 10 single (the other single being "White Dove").